karenpeng/d3-template/README.md

 ## d3-template

-empty d3 template with browserify, babelify and gulp setup
+d3 template with browserify, babelify and gulp setup